totogo/awesome-knowledge-graph/readme.md

 * [Graph Connect](http://graphconnect.com/) - powered by Neo4j
 * [Graph Day](http://graphday.com/) - an Independent Graph Conference from the Data Day folks
+* [Connected Data London](https://connected-data.london/) - Connected Data London brings together 160+ Artificial Intelligence, Semantic Technology, Linked Data and Graph Database innovators, thought leaders and practitioners annually in one great conference.
+The conference has expanded its themes and tracks, from its roots as the primary conference for Knowledge Graphs, Linked Data and Semantics to include related Graph Database and AI / Machine Learning technologies and practical use cases.

 ## Contribute